-When you trust us with your personal data, we take our responsibility to protect it very seriously.
-We respect privacy, and your rights to control your personal data.
-With that in mind, we want to be clear about the data we collect and why.
+When you trust us with your personal information, we take our responsibility to protect it very seriously.
+We respect your privacy and your rights to control your personal information.
+With that in mind, we want to be clear about the information we collect and why.

-The prime purpose of collecting your data is to provide you with services ("Services") offered by our website ("Site"), whether that’s using our Site to find information, to contact a professional, to advertise your business, or for some other reason.
-No matter how you use our Site, our aim is to allow you to interact with it as effortlessly as possible.
+The main purpose of collecting your information is to provide you with the services offered on our website (our site), whether that’s using our site to find information, to contact a Counsellor or Therapist, to advertise your business, or for some other reason.
+No matter how you use our site, we want to help you to use it as effortlessly as possible.

-We do not and will not sell your data to third parties.
+We will not sell your personal information to third parties.

-Please read this Privacy Notice carefully to understand our views and practices regarding your personal data, and make sure you understand it.
-Your acceptance of our Privacy Notice is deemed to occur upon your first use of our Site, so if you do not accept and agree with it you must stop using our Site immediately.
+Please read this privacy notice carefully and make sure you understand it.
+You are considered to have accepted our privacy notice when you first use our site.
+If you do not agree with and accept it you must stop using our site immediately.

 On this page

 - 1. Who we are

 - 3. The types of personal information we collect

 - 5. What we use your personal information for

 - 6. Where we store your personal information